Good cooperation is important

 In Finland, the geographic transmission distances means that main grid transmission lines are long and switchyards are far apart.
 As a result, connections to 110 kV transmission line are also permitted after consideration of the available transmission capacity of the transmission line and other technical conditions.
 A transmission line connection means connecting a branch line or substation to a 110 kV main grid transmission line.

-* Only if the short-circuit current fed by the power plant is no more than 1.2 times the nominal power of the power plant.
+* Only if the short-circuit current fed by the power plant is no more than 1.2 times the rated current of the power plant.

 The transmission capacity of the transmission line and the regional system security of the main grid must always be verified with the transmission system operator.
 The necessary grid analyses are always performed with the customer.

 Important information on the main grid connection required from the customer is the customer’s contact information, basic information on the connection and a potential location, information on the transformer and branch line, detailed location information, and main grid information (sent by Fingrid to the customer), Power of electricity consumption and/or production of a connection, turbine type and power, connection point location on the map, and the estimated implementation schedule for the project.

 If you’re planning a connection to the main grid, please contact our customer service.
 Please fill in the form available on our Finnish web-site.